 Furthermore, according to Dr. Brett, the Bontoc elders claimed that in the experience of their people, each of the men cursed by women in the manner explained above, have had the bad luck of having their heads cut-off when they went to battle.
 This, they say, gave credence to the belief that assaulting women, particularly sexual assault, is an absolute taboo (lawa, paniyiw, inayan).

 That was the way the Bontoc women defended against potentially offending members of the opposite sex.
 It must be noted, however, that such a practice was not limited to protecting oneself only.
-There are historical cases when native women in the region, thinking perhaps that respect for women’s status and sexuality is universally acknowledged, collectively resorted to baring their sexual parts to shame and drive away those who threatened to destroy their land, and lives – the mining companies and the destructive mega dam projects.
+There are historical cases when native women in the region, thinking perhaps that respect for women’s status and sexuality is universally acknowledged, collectively resorted to baring their sexual parts to shame and drive away the mining companies and the destructive mega dam projects that threatened to destroy their land and lives.

 Unfortunately, the proponents, workers, and military protectors of these mining companies and dam projects were outsiders and did not share the same indigenous values and worldview.

 What an interesting piece of history.
 It is so sad that we have literally deteriorated since those times in that not only is rape/sexual abuse/sexual expoitation/pornography etc alive in our communities, but we are still involved in senseless and brutal killings.
 Progress?
 Hmmmmmph! 😦